 More common questions answered in the FAQs…

 In Normal Mode, it’s instant.
 In KosherSwitch® Sabbath Mode, there’s no way to predict how long it will take, since the device must go through one or more cycles, each with a possibility that it will fail to function as intended.
-Typically, it will take “tens of seconds” but sometimes (randomly and depending on “luck”), it can take more than a minute or two.
+Typically, it will take “dozens of seconds” but sometimes, randomly, it can take more than a minute or two.

-No. The KosherSwitch® Classic draws less than 1.5W of electricity while it’s performing its magic.
+No. The KosherSwitch® Classic draws less than 1.5W of electricity while it is installed.
 That’s about a quarter of the consumption of most nightlights.
 By using a KosherSwitch® Classic, you will actually be reducing your overall electricity consumption in a significant manner.